stephanmg/calorimetry/_sources/intro.rst.txt

 During analysis, data might need further curation, e.g. exclusion of animals or recorded days.
 Use the **Data curation** panel.

+Datasets can be filtered for temperature and photoperiod over time.

-The section statistics and visualization provides the calculation of energy expenditure (EE), total energy expenditure (TEE), resting metabolic rate (RMR) and raw quantities as well as fuel oxidation (from here on ocassionally referred to as modalities).
+The section statistics and visualization provides the calculation of heat production (HP), total heat production (THP) resting metabolic rate (RMR) and raw quantities as well as fuel oxidation (from here on ocassionally referred to as modalities).

 All plots can be downloaded as high resolution vector or bitmap graphics by hovering over the plotting area on the right panel,